Galeria-Kaufhof/ha-jobs/README.md

     # Map static resources from the /public folder to the /assets URL path (used by frontend)
     GET    /assets/*file            controllers.Assets.at(path = "/public", file)

+A jobs overview page is available at http://localhost:9000/jobsOverview

 Use your preferred dependency injection mechanism to provide the managed `JobsController` to your application.
 Either by adding a new module to your application.conf or to your `ApplicationLoader`s load function.